BruhMan5thFlo/pyp-students-guide/unit-1-introduction/lesson-4-required-tools/README.md

 # Requirements

 We've tried to minimize the requirements for our course as much as possible.
-That's why you can take our course in _virtually_ any device.
+That's why you can take our course with _virtually_ any device.
 Of course that the recommended setup will include a decent laptop/desktop pc, but there are no requirements about a certain Operating System to use.

 **All this tools should be FREE** (Don't pay for anything unless you're willing to do so, it's not required for class)